Form a Corporation in Utah

 You don’t have to have a lawyer when it comes to filing your corporation formation paperwork.
 However, remember that this article should not be used as accounting, tax, or legal advice.
 A professional consult may be smart for some of the matters related to incorporation, so always go to the professionals if you require specific advice.

 You must file Articles of Incorporation with the Utah Secretary of State in order to create your corporation.
-This comes with a fee of $95.

 You will also need to know which type of corporation you’d like to form, and you’ll have to have an available company name.
 Other things to know include: Your new corporate address, who your registered agent is, how many shares you're authorizing the corporation to issue, and possibly the number of shareholders (this depends on type of corporation you choose).